 To read more about these topics and other recent publications concerning intellectual property issues around the world, click below to download a copy.

-In this issue of IP Literature Watch we feature recent research and papers relating to intellectual property and antitrust, licensing, innovation, law and policy, copyright, and trade.
+In this issue of IP Literature Watch we include papers on IP and antitrust, licensing, innovation, law and policy, copyright, and trade.
 Among the papers...